OUR PUBLIC HEALTH MISSION

 Only 2nd & 4th Thursday

 We have appointments available at all three clinic locations.
 To schedule an appointment, feel free to call (260) 499-4182 extension 1.
-The LaGrange Main office is closed on Thursdays for off-site clinics.
+The LaGrange Main office is closed on Thursdays except for COVID-19 vaccines, see hours above.

 Clinic days and times are subject to change due to illness, weather and staff in-services.
 If time allows, clinic changes will be reported on Thunder County Radio 105.5.
 If school is cancelled due to weather, immunization clinics will be closed.